 Strength portal also lets me incorporate other types of media such as my images where I explain exercise technique and form.

 By being able to include multimedia into the program keeps my clients more engaged and spruces up my workout routines.
 I can’t tell you how many times my clients have to text me wanting to know how to perform specific exercises.
 Now all they have to do is watch the YouTube video that I have included.

 Advanced program creation

-With advanced program creation there are tons of different options to choose from.
-There is no one client that has the exact same needs as the next client.
+With advanced program creation, there are tons of different options to choose from.
+No one client has the same needs as the next client.
 Being able to customize your routines on the fly and with ease is one of the most important aspects of personal training software.

-Strength portal lets me create wildly intricate routines for clients if I need to while at the same time having the simplicity and ease-of-use that I need in order to stay focused.
+Strength portal lets me create wildly intricate routines for clients if I need to while at the same time having the simplicity and ease-of-use that I need to stay focused.

 What I disliked about strength portal

 One of the things that I did not like about strength portal was it’s relatively tiny exercise library.
 I know that they are continually working on increasing the exercise library, but at the time of this writing, it is only around 500 exercises.